-There are a ton of free services who will allow you to start your blog right away.
+There are a ton of free services which will allow you to create your blog right away.
 They make it really easy to get going, but, ultimately, you lose a lot of control by going this direction.

 This loss of control frequently includes:

 - Difficulty moving your content to another platform

 - Not having a domain that you own